The Wimberley Village Library is planning for a future in which it provides new services, new programs, and new spaces for all of its patrons.

 How is this money being raised?

-The bulk of funding is expected to come from Hays County’s issuance of Certificates of Obligation in the amount of $4 million.
-This essentially amounts to a loan that will be paid back with modest interest over a period of time with sales tax revenue.
+A private loan from Government Capital has been approved for $4million, 25 years, 3.55% interest.
+This loan will be paid back with sales tax revenue.
 Another $1 million must be raised from other sources.
 Other initiatives are under way.
 First, we are appealing to all Wimberley area folks who can donate small amounts – from $10 a month, to single bequests under $1,000.
 We target those folks who USE the Library, asking them to give back.
 Second, we are appealing to wealthy individuals who support community projects.
-We are asking them for $1,000 to $50,0000, depending on their resources.
+We are asking them for $1,000 to $50,000, depending on their resources.
 Third, we are seeking corporate donors and other philanthropic organizations that provide grants to community organizations.
 Fourth, the library district receives revenues from local sales taxes that are in turn used to run Library operations.
 The district board has frugally managed this money and is saving some each month to add to the building fund.

 If the library is getting $4 million in borrowed money to build this expansion, how will my money be used?
 Will it be repaying the borrowed money?
 How can I be sure money I donate for something specific will be used for that rather than repaying debt?

-The Library trustees are contractually and legally committed to paying back the $4 million in Certificates of Obligation with funds raised only by sales taxes.
+The Library trustees are contractually and legally committed to paying back the $4 million loan from Government Capital with funds raised only by sales taxes.
 The Trustees cannot raise the sales tax revenue rate, so will exercise good stewardship to meet the repayment schedule while not affecting activities of the Library.
 If you are interested in designating a gift for a specific purpose, the Foundation will sign a contract with you, assuring you that your wishes are carried out.

 When will the planned expansion begin and be completed?

 Construction is scheduled to begin in early Spring 2022 and be completed in twelve months.

 Who will actually build the expansion?